Polly James (broadcaster): Career

 James starting broadcasting in community radio stations like Afan FM, and Bridge FM.
 After working for Nation Radio Wales, she presented an overnight show on Absolute Radio in the early 2010's, moving to Capital South Wales in 2013.
 During Capital's restructuring in 2019, her Capital South Wales breakfast show (with Matt Lissack) was cancelled and she moved to Radio X. It was later nominated for Breakfast Show of the year.

 She presented for Radio X Friday and Saturday nights in 2019.
 She has covered darts, rugby, football and boxing as a sports broadcaster, and presented for Unibet on social media.

 Personal life

 James married fellow presenter Allan Lake and they founded a production company, Plush Productions, together in 2011.
-They divorced in the 2010's.
+They divorced in the 2010s.
 She has one daughter and one son.
 In August 2018, her discovery of a homeless person sleeping on her porch made national headlines, and she rented out the property, with its unusual art collection (giant sheep, shark head, paintings by Ronnie Wood, a statue of Freddy Krueger and a door mural of Tom Jones in his underwear) in 2019.

 She has spoken out against social media trolls, and in favour of Welsh independence.